mrecker/Intro_data_analysis_in_R/index.md

 <img src="_main_files/figure-html/unnamed-chunk-62-1.png" style="display: block; margin: auto;" />

-Note that providing a legend in this case is not strictly necessary.
-Unfortunately, `ggplot` adds a legend by default.
+Note that providing a legend in this case is not strictly necessary, but `ggplot` adds a legend by default.
 If you want to remove the legend, you have various options.
 The two most intuitive ones are

 ```r